📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Tart apricot crisp in a bowl.

-• Fruit Crumble – A baked fruit-based dessert very similar to a fruit crisp topping but without rolled oats in the flour mixture.
-The flour mixture is not as dry, but close to it because it still has big lumps and clumps with a sweet buttery flavor.
+Fruit Crumble – A baked fruit-based dessert very similar to a fruit crisp topping but without rolled oats in the flour mixture.
+The flour mixture is not as dry, but close to it because it still has big lumps and large clumps with a sweet buttery flavor.

 Tart apricot crisp in a bowl.

-4.75 from 4 votes
+4.84 from 6 votes

 Cost $9